- How long was a path in violation?

 Charts are grey

 A grey block means that APM hasn’t heard from the monitoring point.
-If you see a grey bar and manage monitoring points says that the monitoring point is offline, this is expected.
-If the monitoring point is online, then you should check status.appenta.com.
+If you see a grey bar and Manage Monitoring Points says that the monitoring point is offline, this is expected.
+If the monitoring point is online, then you should check status.appneta.com.

 Rarely, though worth mentioning, it’s possible that a grey bar persists because it fails to connect to APM on its first few attempts.
 The monitoring point employs a back-off strategy where it attempts to connect every few seconds, then every minute, and so on until it dampens down to once every thirty minutes.
 So if some obstruction preventing the monitoring point from connecting to APM is subsequently removed, it could take up to 30 minutes for the grey bar to resolve.